Difference Between Cilia and Flagella

 Eukaryotic Flagella

-Structure: The eukaryotic flagella are elaborate structures that are made up of microtubules in the “9+2” formation.
+Elaborate structures that are made up of microtubules in the “9+2” formation.

 Following describe the function and mechanism of cilia and flagella-

-Sensory functions:
+Sensory perception

 Like cilia, flagella occasionally have some sort of sensation function to feel changes in the surroundings and affect corresponding behavioural reactions.
-For instance, the bacterial flagella have chemotactic properties; this means that bacteria can feel chemical differences and can move in the direction of such differences to locate the best conditions.
+For instance, the bacterial flagella have chemotactic properties.
+This means that bacteria can feel chemical differences and can move in the direction of such differences to locate the best conditions.

 Key Differences Between Cilia and Flagella